loatietbohl/ticket-system/README.md

 ## Next steps

-- Use .env
+- Use `.env`.
-- Add logs to nestjs
+- Add logs to nestjs.
-- Add pagination to /tickets
+- Add pagination to `/tickets`.
-- Add transactions e.g. ticket creation
+- Add transactions e.g. ticket creation.
-- Add tests (shame...)
+- Add tests (shame... ): ).
-- Add dark mode to admin app
+- Add dark mode to admin app.
+- Use the backend to filter, instead of the UI.
-- Remove duplication of ticket priority and status strings
+- Remove duplication of ticket priority and status strings.
-- Reuse DTOs fields, removing duplication
+- Reuse DTOs fields, removing duplication.
-- admin.service findAll is elegant, but hard to scale
+- `adminService.findAll()` is elegant, but hard to scale.